fioriang/OWB/README.md

 # Data

-## Raw Data
+## Raw data

 Includes all the data we used to estimate the treatment effects of organic waste bans:
-1. Waste data: includes all the data we use for our analysis (power2_impexp.csv)
+1. Waste data: includes all the data we use for our analysis (power2_impexp.csv) Note: in these data disposal refers to state-generated MSW for disposal (for details read data section of the manuscript)
 2. Waste characterizations data (all_WCS.csv)
 3. Data required to estimate the bans' coverage: (food_generators_MA.csv & food_generators_VT.csv, food_processors_list_MA.csv & food_processors_list_VT.csv, towns_coordinates_VT.csv)